inioluwa14/personal-portfolio/README.md

 # About Personal Portfolio Project
 # Christiana's Portfolio

-T## his project was developed using the following tools and technologies: React JS, Tailwind CSS, and Javascript.
+## This project was developed using the following tools and technologies: React JS, Tailwind CSS, and Javascript.
 This project is responsive and it displays the project done, skills and background of Christiana Adisa.
 ## Christiana Adisa is a Front-end developer and is currently in the Stutern Graduate Accelerator Program.

 # Getting Started with Create React App